Zhuinden/flowless/README.md

 Remember the UI state, and its history, as you navigate and across configuration changes and process death.

-~~Manage resources with set-up/tear-down hooks invoked for each UI state.
-UI states can easily share resources, and they'll be disposed when no longer needed.~~
+Manage resources.
+UI states can create and share resources, and you can dispose of them when no longer needed.

 Manage all types of UIs-- complex master-detail views, multiple layers, and window-based dialogs are all simple to manage.